SBU-VIP-Devs/plant-app/README.md

 This project is currently being worked on by Jamie Calub, Hannah Ninan, Susan Qu, and Jasmine Ngo in collaboration with the Stony Brook Community Garden.

+UPDATE: Jillian Tan, Abigail Huang, and Amaresh Padala have joined the team! :)

 ## Demo
 Here are the current functionalities:
 - Google sign-in + Email sign-in
-- Upload garden posts
+- Upload garden posts for anyone to join
-- If one is the creator of a garden, they can upload tasks within that garden under "Garden Settings" and non-admin can view and sign up for tasks under "Garden Details"
+- Conditional rendering of available settings based on "admin" or "member" status (in Firebase)
+- Ability for members to apply for posted tasks, and admin to accept such tasks
-- Profile screen design
+- Profile screen design, reads from Firebase

 <img width="300" alt="GardenPosts" src="https://github.com/user-attachments/assets/85783346-952f-425b-ad8a-d45a72a11c7a">
 <img width="300" alt="NewGarden" src="https://github.com/user-attachments/assets/747bf56d-cb66-4298-8150-0e6ea58ecd2b">